ChoiTommy/ChoiTommy/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently an EEE junior at Nanyang Technological University, Singapore.
+I'm currently an EEE senior at Nanyang Technological University, Singapore.
-Being a tech enthusiast, I'm especially interested in consumer gadgets and user interface of softwares.
+As a tech enthusiast, I'm especially interested in consumer gadgets and software user interfaces.
 I know a little bit of Pascal, C/C++ and Python.
 Currently learning computer networking and building telegram bots.

 Feel free to check out my code below!
 More new projects are on the way!